 In the case of Navigation, data formats have been defined for the exchange of common Navigation data items, such as Orbit, Attitude and Tracking Data.

-In the case of Spacecraft Monitoring and Control, an abstract service framework has been developed that allows multiple Mission Operations services to be defined …
+In the case of Spacecraft Monitoring and Control (SM&C), an abstract service framework has been developed that allows multiple Mission Operations services to be defined …

+One of the challenges for MOIMS standardization is that there are many different kinds of mission applications software packages in use, which often have their own internal architectures for inter-process communications.
+The MOIMS standards that just address data formats are more easily accepted than those that promote a whole new software architecture.
+The MOIMS SM&C architecture has tackled this by defining a framework with multiple possible underlying technology mappings.
+This adds complexity, but brings the promise of flexibility and adaptability as underlying technologies evolve.

 Spacecraft Onboard Interfaces

+The CCSDS Spacecraft Onboard Interface Services (SOIS) provides standard development activities is to radically improve the spacecraft flight segment data systems design and development process.
+It defines generic services that will simplify the way flight software interacts with flight hardware and permits interoperability and reusability.

+The SOIS area is active in standardisation of interfaces associated with the following functional domains:

+Application Support Services

+Subnetwork Services

+On-board Wireless Services

-The SOIS books have a difficult task to recommend interfaces for application support services, due to the variety of architectures in which they should apply.
+The SOIS area would have a difficult task if it were only to recommend interfaces for application and subnetwork support services, due to the variety of architectures in which they should apply.
 Some platforms use application programming interface (API) calls for communication with services.
 Some platforms use a software message bus for the same purpose.
 Some platforms are partitioned in time and space, with messages passed between partitions.

-The CCSDS goal of interoperability would have incomplete success in SOIS if SOIS were to present a static recommendation, because such a recommendation does not easily accommodate the variety of platform architectures.
-Adherence to a static recommendation restricts innovation.
-The SOIS-APP working group has embraced the need for innovation by accommodating the inventions of each agency in a way that facilitates interoperability and portability across platforms.
+SOIS would have incomplete success in meeting the CCSDS goal of interoperability if it were to present a static recommendation, because such a recommendation does not easily accommodate the variety of real-time platform architectures typical in a resource constrained space environment.
+Forcing adherence to a single static recommendation would likely be thought of as a restriction of innovation.
+The SOIS-APP Working Group has embraced the need for innovation by accommodating the evolution of agency flight systems in a way that facilitates interoperability and portability across platforms.

-The application support service interfaces identified by the SOIS green book will be described in SEDSs.
+The application support service interfaces identified by the SOIS Green Book will be described in one or more SOIS Electronic Data Sheet (SEDS).

 Agencies can develop implementations of application support services and describe their interfaces in SEDSs.